 This is why I love peer to peer lending.
 It is an amazing way to invest and save for retirement that also positively impacts those in need.
 The majority of borrowers are folks trying to consolidate debts and pay off their credit cards at a more favorable rate.
 Where before somebody was in debt to five different credit card companies paying 25% interest, now they have a single payment with a lower rate.

-If you look at the article I wrote recently outling my returns, you will notice I am invested in over 700 peer to peer loans.
+If you look at the area of LendingMemo that highlights my p2p lending returns, you will notice I am invested in over 700 peer to peer loans.
 I do not think of these as loans; I think of them as people.
 I have taken my retirement account and lent it to over 700 individuals and families across the United States who need it, individuals who have good credit reports and worthy stated purposes for my cash.
 Zoom out from my portfolio to the landscape of peer to peer lending as a whole: over 200,000 people have been issued a peer to peer loan, 200,000+ indebted individuals and families who have found a more reasonable interest rate, giving them precious financial breathing room.

 When Will Socially Responsible Investing Discover Peer to Peer Lending?